LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-four/README.md

 Q: Which description fits the Round-robin DNS load balancing method?
 Each client is served in turn.
 The Round-robin approach serves clients one at a time, starting with the first, and making rounds until it reaches the beginning again.

+### Change Management
+Change management is making changes in a controlled and safe way to fix bugs and improve features in our services.

+A **continuous integration system** will build and test our code every time there's a change.

+We can configure our CD to push to different environments based on some rules.
+What do we mean by that?
+In an earlier video, we mentioned that when pushing puppet changes, we should have a **test environment** separate from the production environment (environment means everything needed to run the service).
+Having them separate lets us validate that changes work correctly before they affect users.
+The test environment needs to be similar enough to prod that we can use them to check our changes work correctly.
+You could have your CD system configured to push new changes to the test environment.
+You can then check that the service is still working correctly there, and then manually tell your deployment system to push those same changes to production.

+If the service is complex and there are a bunch of different developers making changes to it, you might set up additional environments where the developers can test their changes in different stages before releasing them.
+For example, you might have your CD system push all new changes to a development or **dev environment**, then have a separate environment called **pre-prod**, which only gets specific changes after approval.
+And only after a thorough testing, these changes get pushed to prod.
+You want to deploy it to one of those testing or development environments to make sure it works correctly before you ship it to prod.

+In **A/B testing**, some requests are served using one set of code and configuration, A, and other requests are served using a different set of of code and configuration, B. When you have something that you want to test in production with real customers, you can experiment using A/B testing.
+In A/B testing, some requests are served using one set of code and configuration, A, and other requests are served using a different set of of code and configuration, B.

+This is another place where a load balancer and instance groups can help us out.
+You can deploy one instance group in your A configuration and a second instance group in your B configuration.
+Then by changing the configuration of the load balancer, you can direct different percentages of inbound requests to those two configurations.
+If your A configuration is today's production configuration and your B configuration is something experimental, you might want to start by only directing 1 % of your requests to B. Then you can slowly ramp up the percentage that you check out whether the B configuration performs better than A, or not.
+Heads up, make sure you have basic monitoring so that it's easy to tell if A or B is performing better or worse.

+Q: Automation tools are used to manage the software development phase's build and test functions.
+Which of the following is the set of development practices focusing on these aspects?
+Continuous Integration.
+Continuous Integration means the software is built, uploaded, and tested constantly.

 ---

 ## Credit